Heated Driveway Toronto Contractors

 Heated driveway system is a system of snow melting mats and cables placed under the concrete, asphalt or paving stone in order to prevent the buildup of snow and ice on the driveway, parking garage, ramp, walkway, and stairs.
 The system is connected to moisture and temperature sensing thermostat which turns the heat on and off automatically.
 The system will save you money which would otherwise be spent on plow companies, shoveling and also reduces accidents associated with slip and falls on the driveway.

-How do heated driveways and roads work?
+How do electric heated driveways work?

 Heated roads work on the principle that concrete is conductive.
 When an electric current passes through the concrete, it turns the road into one giant heater element.
 It only takes forty-eight (48) volts to power the system.
 The system is switched on before snowstorms start.
 By so doing, the road surface will already be warm to prevent the accumulation of snow on the road surface.
 Once the snow hits the surface of the road, it starts to melt immediately.